earlduque/ServiceNow-Developer-Training/Catalog Items - Flow.md

 3. Fill out these values:
 	1. Name: [your name]'s Test Catalog Item
 	2. Catalogs: IT Services Request Catalog
-	3. Category: Student Practice
+	3. Category: Student Practice (you might have to make this if someone hasn't already made it for you)
 	4. Short Description: A catalog item designed for practicing servicenow admin fundamental skills
 	5. Portal Settings, Request method: Submit
 4. Right click the header and select save
-5. See if your catalog item shows up here <https://snsandbox.ucsd.edu/its?id=sc_category&sys_id=182b81851b903810331285d56b4bcb2c&catalog_id=-1>
+5. See if your catalog item shows up in your service portal (go to `your_instance_name`.service-now.com/sp)

 ### Add variables/variable sets
 1. Scroll down to the related lists section (the tabs at the bottom not to be confused with Related Links)